salcedoe/MtMdocs/docs/volumeProcessing/medicalSurfaceRendering.md

     Color=segS.color, ... % face color of render
     Data=segS.mask, ... % input mask
     Alpha = 0.75, ... % set transparency
-    Wireframe="off",... % turn off wirefram
+    Wireframe="off",... % turn off wireframe
     Transformation=segS.tform); % transform into real world space
 ```

 ![surface render of right kidney](images/medToolBox-surface-render-right-kidney.png){ width="350"}
 >In this example, the function `images.ui.graphics.Surface` creates the surface and renders in one step.
-The resulting render is a little more blocky then the `mmPlotMask2Surface` render, but can be more easily combined with [`volshow` visualization methods.](volshow.md)
+The resulting render is a little more blocky than the `mmPlotMask2Surface` render, but can be more easily combined with [`volshow` visualization methods.](volshow.md)

 ## Render all Segments